The Mac Orchard - HomeHelpFAQALEMIAForumsDrew's Picks

 Commercial; see site.

-Equinux USA Inc. produces VPN Tracker, a tool for IPsec networking that helps you connect to VPN hardware and software with Mac OS X. The software is available for purchase in both "Professional" and "Personal" editions.
+Equinux USA Inc. produces VPN Tracker, a tool for IPsec networking that helps you connect to VPN hardware and software with Mac OS X. The software is available for purchase in both "Professional" and "Personal" editions, as well as in a special "Player" edition.

 The demo mode is equivalent to the licensed Professional Edition, so some of the features (such as high-level encryption) will not be available in the Personal edition.
 A complete comparison of both editions is available.
 The demo is valid for 30 days, and connections will time out after 3 minutes.